Atlanta Braves tomahawk chop and name controversy

 The Atlanta Braves tomahawk chop and name controversy involves the name and tomahawk chop tradition by the Atlanta Braves, an American Major League Baseball (MLB) franchise.
-Native Americans have been questioning the Braves' mascot choices since the 1970s.
+Native Americans have been questioning the Braves' mascot choices since 1972.
 Native American objections to the tomahawk chop received much attention during the 1990s and have continued into the 2020s.
 The Atlanta Braves and their fans continue their overwhelming support of the team name and chop tradition.

 History

+Team name history and origin

+Before the team was named the Boston Braves, it went through several nicknames, including the Red Stockings, the Beaneaters, the Doves, the Red Caps, the Rustlers, and the Bees.
+In 1912, the owner, James Gaffney, named the team the Boston Braves.
+Gaffney was an alderman of the New York City-based political organization Tammany Hall, whose name was appropriated from Lenape chief Tamanend.
+Tammany Hall used a Native American headdress as its emblem and referred to its members as "Braves".

 Chief Noc-A-Homa

-In 1972, Russell Means filed a $9 million lawsuit against the Cleveland Indians for their use of "Chief Wahoo".
-Means also objected to the Braves' use of Chief Noc-A-Homa.
+In 1972, Russell Means filed a $9 million lawsuit against the Cleveland Indians for their use of the Chief Wahoo logo.
+Means also objected to the Braves' use of the Chief Noc-A-Homa mascot.
 Means said, "What if it was the Atlanta Germans and after every home run, a German dressed in military uniform began hitting a Jew on the head with a baseball bat?"
 Means was unaware that Chief Noc-A-Homa was portrayed by a Native American, Levi Walker.
 For a week, controversy raged.
-Walker went on radio talk shows to defend Noc-A-Homa.
+Walker went on radio talk shows to defend Chief Noc-A-Homa.
 He said, "I think Indians can be proud that their names are used with professional sports teams".
-Ultimately, Noc-A-Homa survived the controversy.
+The mascot was retired after the 1985 season.